 Dad eventually lost that lure on a log in another Ontario lake, but not until after it had provided him a lot of memories and a lot of “pickerel” on the stringer.

 I acquired a couple of Optics off the internet for old time’s sake.
 Both are in the green color Dad once owned.
-I plan on giving one to my Dad for his 100th birthday this year.
+I gave one to my Dad for his 100th birthday in 2021.

 Check out the video here to see the prismatic effect of the South Bend Optic.